Threats to Sea Turtles: Fisheries Bycatch

 Fisherman Jesus “Chuy” Lucero leads sea turtle monitoring efforts in Baja California, Mexico. © Brian J. Hutchinson

-Here’s hoping that in the aftermath of the COVID-19 pandemic we will have the resources and wherewithal to press for greater, further-reaching, and more effective bycatch reduction efforts – not just for turtles, but for all the species that are collateral victims of fishing.
+Here’s hoping that, around the globe, we will have the resources and wherewithal to press for greater, further-reaching, and more effective bycatch reduction efforts – not just for turtles, but for all the species that are collateral victims of fishing.

 Guest Online Curator